How to Sell on Vinted [2026]: 0% Seller Fees, Step-by-Step 2026

 Your photos are the first thing buyers see, and on Vinted, they make or break a sale:

 Actionable Insight: Items with 5+ clear photos sell 3x faster than items with just one or two photos, according to Vinted’s own seller data.
 Take the extra two minutes.
+For a complete walkthrough of lighting, backgrounds, editing and marketplace image rules, see our ecommerce product photography guide.

 A good Vinted description answers every question a buyer might have: